Fabric protection delivers great value to carpet and upholstery owners. Protecting your fibres from damage protects your flooring investment.

 The microfilm formed on the fibre that has been protected is inert and is not a known cause of any skin or respiratory irritation to adults, children or pets.

+c.
 Safe and easy to apply

 It is best to choose a fabric protector like Fibre Guard that is odourless and formulated using ultra vapour technology.
 This will ensure no toxic vapours are emitted during the application process.

-People, pet and environment friendly
+d.
+People, pet and environmentally friendly

 Most of the popular fabric protectors used today like Fibre Guard are environmentally friendly, water based and will not harm people or pets.